 - Buying back stock

 - Making acquisitions

-Of the five, he outlined that paying a cash dividend, buying back stock, and paying down debt are essentially dividends and exert the same effect on the shareholder.
+Of the five, he outlined that paying a cash dividend, buying back stock, and paying down debt are all essentially dividends to investors and exert the same effect on the shareholder.

-- Net Debt Paydown is the difference between the amount of debt paid down and the amount of debt issued; and
+- Net Debt Paydown is the difference between the amount of debt paid down and the amount of debt issued

-- Market Capitalization is the value that the company trades on the stock market.
+- Market Capitalization is the value that the company trades at on the stock market

 An alternative calculation is to use cash dividends and net share purchases in the denominator and exclude net debt paydown.